apetrovYa/docker_ee_solution_briefs/docker_ee_monitoring_grafana_prometheus/overview.rst

 The Prometheus ecosystem consists of multiple components, many of which are optional:

 * The main Prometheus server which scrapes and stores time series data
-* client libraries for instrumenting application code
+* Client libraries for instrumenting application code
 * A push gateway for supporting short-lived jobs
 * Special-purpose exporters for services like HAProxy, StatsD, Graphite, etc.
 * An alertmanager to handle alerts